kriskalb/flight-delay-prediction/README.md

 # Flight Delay Prediction Project
 ## Overview
-This project is focused on predicting flight delays based on data related to flights in the United States during the year 2015.
-We will clean and preprocess the dataset, apply various regression models, and evaluate their performance.
+This project is dedicated to predicting flight delays based on data related to flights in the United States during the year 2015.
+We've undertaken two primary tasks in this project: regression prediction of ARRIVAL_DELAY and classification prediction of ARRIVAL_DELAY (True/False).

+We will meticulously clean and preprocess the dataset to ensure it meets the requirements of both tasks.
+Additionally, we will apply a variety of regression and classification models, assessing their performance for each prediction type.

 ## Project Goals
-The primary objectives of this project include:
+The key objectives of this project encompass:

-Developing an accurate machine learning model for predicting flight delays using flight-related features.
+Building an accurate machine learning model for regression, specifically for predicting ARRIVAL_DELAY based on flight-related features.
+Developing a robust classification model to predict whether a flight will experience a delay (ARRIVAL_DELAY) or not.
-Gaining practical experience in data preprocessing, feature engineering, and regression modeling within the domain of data science and machine learning.
+Gaining hands-on experience in data preprocessing, feature engineering, and modeling within the field of data science and machine learning.
 ## Main Features
+Our project encompasses the following key components:

-Data Preprocessing: We perform data cleaning to handle missing values and outliers.
+Data Preprocessing: We perform comprehensive data cleaning to address missing values and outliers, ensuring data quality for both regression and classification tasks.
-Feature Engineering: Creating new features and transforming existing ones to enhance model performance.
+Feature Engineering: We engage in feature engineering to create new attributes and transform existing ones, thereby enhancing the predictive power of our models.
-Regression Models: We implement regression models, including but not limited to:
+Regression Models: For predicting ARRIVAL_DELAY, we implement various regression models, including, but not limited to:
 Linear Regression
 Decision Trees Regression
-Random Forest Regression
+xgboost Regressor
+Classification Models: To classify flights as delayed or not, we explore classification models such as Logistic Regression, Decision Trees, and Random Forest Classification.
 ## Technologies Used
 This project utilizes several key libraries and technologies: